-Use Your Phone as a Key
+Phone Key

 Using your phone as a key is a convenient way to access your Model 3.
-As you approach, your phone's Bluetooth signal is detected and doors unlock when you press a door handle.
-Likewise, when you exit and walk away with the phone key, doors automatically lock (provided the Walk-Away Door Lock feature is turned on (see Walk-Away Door Lock on page 12).
+As you approach, your phone's Bluetooth signal is detected and the doors unlock.
+Likewise, when you exit and walk away with the phone key, doors automatically lock (provided the Walk-Away Door Lock feature is turned on; see Walk-Away Door Lock on page 15).